Assigning Multi-Robot Tasks to Multitasking Robots: Results

 \subsection{Synthetic Evaluation}

-Our baseline is the \textit{ResourceCentric} method from \cite{zhang2013considering} that assumes single-tasking robots since it has been shown to outperform other commonly used methods for multi-robot task allocation.
+Our baseline is the \textit{ResourceCentric} method from \cite{zhang2013considering} that assumes single-tasking robots since it has been shown to outperform other commonly used methods for multi-robot task allocation with IA.
 We will use ``RC'' to refer to this method. {Because our problem definition} poses a hurdle to running RC, we evaluated RC in two different settings.
-The issue here is that tasks in TAMPiC may include requirements for constraints, such as the constraint on the position of the box in the running example.
-RC is only able to consider tasks that only require capabilities to be activated since dealing with constraints often requires CIRs.
-Hence, we evaluated RC in a setting where no tasks require constraints and then in a setting with such requirements, for each evaluation.
-In setting 1, tasks generated did not require any constraints.
-In setting 2, each requirement of each task had an equal chance to be for a capability activation or to be for a constraint.
+The issue here is that tasks in TAMPiC may be specified as requirements for constraints, such as moving the box expressed as a constraint on the position of the box.
+RC is only able to consider tasks that only require capabilities to be activated since dealing with constraints requires CIRs.
+Hence, we evaluated RC in two settings.
+In the first setting, tasks generated did not require any constraints, whereas in the second setting, each requirement of each task had an equal chance to be a capability or a constraint.
 For the second setting, because RC cannot consider tasks with constraints, all such tasks are discarded before running RC.

 We analyzed randomly generated problem instances.
 Because calculating the optimal solution is infeasible for large problems, we limited our examination to medium-sized problem instances.
+First, at most five unique uninstantiated predicates were generated ($1 \leq |F| \leq 5$), each with one or two arguments.
 Each problem had $|T| = 50$, each $t_m$ with $1 \leq |Y_m| \leq 3$ and $1 \leq u_m \leq 30$.
-Each problem had $|R| = 50$, each $r_i$ with $1 \leq |\{c_j\}| \leq 3$. $1 \leq |C| \leq 3$, and each type of capability constrained one or two predicates.
-At most five unique uninstantiated predicates were generated, each with one or two arguments.
-Each problem had $|Q| = 2$, each $q_l$ with $1 \leq |S_l| \leq 3$. $\Delta$ was the identity mapping; no changes to $I$ were performed.
+Each problem had $|R| = 50$, each $r_i$ with $1 \leq |\{c_j\}| \leq 3$, and each type of capability constrained one or two predicates ($1 \leq |P_j| \leq 3$).
+Each problem had $|Q| = 2$, each $q_l$ with $1 \leq |S_l| \leq 3$. $\Delta(I) = \{I\}$.
 In all cases where a range of possible outcomes is given, random generation was used with equal chance given to each outcome.
 For each evaluation setting, we used the parameter ranges as discussed above by default, {except for the parameter that we chose to vary.}

 We tested the effects of increasing the number of tasks, robots and CIRs on the three methods (RC, STAMR, STAMR-G) in both settings.
 We define ``solution ratio'' as the utility achieved by the given approach divided by the utility achieved by the optimal solution.
 For each data point, $100$ randomized runs were performed.
 The results are in Fig. \ref{fig:accuracy} and Fig. \ref{fig:time}.
 Note that the difference in settings had a negligible effect on the performance of STAMR and STAMR-G; this is expected since STAMR and STAMR-G handle capability- and constraint-based tasks {identically}.
 As more tasks were added, the relative performance of STAMR-G and RC dropped, likely due to the increased difficulty in optimization given that more tasks were available but only some of them could be assigned.
 Increasing the number of robots yielded the opposite effects.
 RC's performance in the second setting was consistently weak such that little difference was observed as more tasks or robots were added.